cesarderio/reading-notes/Class4.md

 1. Clarity
 * Wireframe is clear what the site is for.
 * what the user can do.
-*

-Your wireframe needs to answer the questions of what that site page is, what the user can do there, and if it satisfies their needs.
-Your wireframe is an aid for you to visualize the layout of your site page and ensure that the user’s most important questions are answered and goals are achievable without being distracted by more aesthetic considerations.
+* If it satisfies their needs.

 2. Confidence
-Ease of navigation through your site and clear calls-to-action increase user confidence in your brand.
-If your site page is unpredictable, or has buttons or boxes in unexpected places user confidence diminishes.
-A lot of this information can already be organized at the wireframing stage.
-Using familiar navigational processes and placing buttons in commonly-used and intuitive positions, user confidence will soar–and that’s before you’ve even gotten around to thinking about colors and styles.
+* Ease of navigation around site

 3. Simplicity is key
-Too much information, copy, or links, can be distracting to the user and will have a detrimental affect on your users’ ability to achieve their goals.
-You want your users to be able to find their way through your site with as little extra ‘fluff’ as possible, to the elements that map to their most significant goals in a given context.

-Your wireframe should be a visual guide to the framework of your site and how it will be navigated.
-Attractiveness at this stage is not a consideration.
-Once you’ve decided who your product or service is for, you can begin laying out the information they are looking for in an intuitive and natural way that is not only familiar to them as users of this kind of service, but that also guides them towards the conversion point or otherwise helps them to achieve their goals in the interaction.
-By presenting your information in this way, you are aligning both the business goals of your site with the needs of the customer.
+* Too much information or options can distract the user.
+* User ability to navigate is important.

+Wireframe should be a visual guide to the framework of the website you are building and how it should look and feel to navigate.